elestilo/el./Select2-fields-not-working-in-3.0.x.md

-If you see something like this on product and coupon edit pages you have a Select2 conflict:
+If you see something like this on product and coupon edit pages you may have a Select2 conflict or JavaScript error:

 ![](https://cloud.githubusercontent.com/assets/27859664/25281923/8ab71cf0-2674-11e7-883d-c360240841bf.png)